What to Do With a Heinous Statue

 All across the southern United States, sometimes in the dead of night, statues are falling.
 In the days since the violent clashes in Charlottesville, Virginia, last weekend, over the fate of a statue of Confederate Gen. Robert E. Lee, activists in Durham, North Carolina, have used ropes to tear down a statue of a Confederate soldier outside the city’s former courthouse; authorities in Baltimore moved in the early hours to take down the city’s Confederate monuments; and the mayor of Birmingham, Alabama, where state law prohibits the removal of a Confederate monument from a city park, ordered it covered up with plastic.

 The responses of many conservatives have been condemnatory.
 Commentator Scott Greer accused protesters of attempting to “wipe out any pride Southerners should have in their heritage.”
-In a Tuesday statement, President Donald Trump argued that the removal of these monuments amounted to “changing history,” adding, “I wonder, is it George Washington next week?”
-Those arguing that the statues must go have been equally fierce: “You can’t force hurt and the reminders of hurt on a people who were suffering,” said James Muwakkil, the president of the Lee County, Virginia, chapter of the NAACP.
+In a Tuesday statement, President Donald Trump argued that the removal of these monuments amounted to “changing history,” adding, “I wonder, is it George Washington next week?”; on Thursday, he doubled down, tweeting that “the history and culture of our great country” are “being ripped apart” by those who wish to see the monuments gone.
+Those arguing that the statues must come down have been equally fierce: “You can’t force hurt and the reminders of hurt on a people who were suffering,” said James Muwakkil, the president of the Lee County, Virginia, chapter of the NAACP.
 “Robert E. Lee does not reflect the America that we live in.”

 At the heart of this debate is the question of how we treat hurtful or damaging aspects of our heritage.
 While America’s slaveholding history has a particularly painful resonance, the United States is not alone in struggling with monuments to a violent past.
 Many countries are obliged to constantly strike a balance between removing monuments that honor the reprehensible and maintaining them as sites of memory.
 Each situation has its own specific context, but some examples suggest a way forward for how to grapple with America’s fraught history.